Tips for Baking at High Altitude

 However, if you develop a recipe at high altitude, and bring it down to sea level, there are no issues.
 This is because the main issues for baked goods are faster rise times and losing moisture.
 Neither of these things happen at sea level, so if a dessert recipe can withstand these hurdles at high altitude, then they can definitely be baked at sea level with no issues, besides the baking time.

 Baked goods bake for less time at high altitude than they do at sea level.
 This is the opposite for cooking!
-Why?
 Because moisture is lost faster at high altitude, and baked goods also rise faster, they will actually bake faster at high altitude.
 So, the baking times will be slightly less.

 So, with these main three things in mind, let’s go over some common things that happen to baked goods at high altitudes and common tips or tricks that you’ve probably heard before.
 Because now that you know the background, it will make sense why people have called these tips, and you’ll see why some are actually myths!